 All of this leads to job opportunities for young people looking for a career.
-Whereas land use planning used to focus on utilizing municipal lands wisely - choosing between manufacturing, white collar business, residential, and sometimes agricultural land use - now a need has emerged for people who also understand how to preserve a watershed.
-To find out if you are one, or know someone who is, you can ask yourself some questions.
+Whereas land use planning used to focus on utilizing municipal lands wisely—choosing between manufacturing, corporate, residential, and sometimes agricultural land use—now a need has emerged for people who also understand how to preserve a watershed.
+To find out if you could be such a person, or if one of your friends or family could be, you can ask yourself some questions.

 Do You Care About Water?

-Do you recognize the integral part that water plays in maintaining earth's natural systems and helping it thrive?
-Are you determined to do something positive for the environment - be part of a new way of conducting business that honors the ways of Nature?
+Do you recognize the integral part that water plays in maintaining the earth's natural systems and helping it thrive?
+Are you determined to do something positive for the environment—be part of a new way of conducting business that honors the ways of Nature?
 Are you tired of seeing the destruction and pollution caused by those who would exploit, rather than respect Nature?
 Are you willing to acknowledge Nature as having its own intelligence and be a partner to that?
-Humanity needs more people like you, who care about managing water supply wisely.
+Humanity needs more people like you, who care about managing the earth's fresh water supply wisely.